-PRIZE CARDS: The 6 cards you put face down while setting up to play.
-Every time one of your opponent's Pokémon is Knocked Out, you take 1 of your Prize cards and put it into your hand (or 2 Prize cards, for a Pokémon-EX or a Pokémon-GX).
+PRIZE CARD5: The 6 cards you put face down at the beginning of the game.
+Every time one of your opponent's Pokémon is Knocked Out, you take 1 of your Prize cards into your hand (or 2 Prize cards, for a Pokémon-EX).
 When you take your last Prize card, you win!